Node Properties

 Locator Node

-A Locator node is used to create something at a particular point in space.
+node is used to create something at a particular point in space.
 Whether it me a place to group objects, or a location at which an interaction will occur at.

-It is highly recommended that you use a Locator type node to handle interactions, instead of using entity files attached to a mesh node.
+type node to handle interactions, instead of using entity files attached to a mesh node.
 This allows for more precise localisation of the interaction, as well as being able to safely and easily decouple the interaction location from any animated meshes.
 Not doing so can cause the camera to move wildly during an interaction.

-• Requires Entity : bool
+- Requires Entity :

 Indicates whether or not the specified mesh object has an associated entity.
 Selecting this will add an entity panel (see the page on adding entities for more details.)